bobbyg211/ultimate-carousel/README.md

 - Limit perimeter slide percentage shown to the width of the next slide

-- ResponsiveAdjust between desktop and mobile options on screen resize (currently only works on load)
+- ~~ResponsiveAdjust between desktop and mobile options on screen resize (currently only works on load)~~

+- Disable faded mask option

 ## Errors